 In single-player games, players play alone, learning how to hunt elk, communicate with other wolves, find a mate, establish a den and territory, raise pups, and embark on a perilous journey to a summering site.
 Players configure their wolf avatar at the start of the game (choosing its gender, coat pattern and color, and name) before venturing into the wild.
 As a wolf, they hunt and eat prey such as elk, moose, hares, mule deer.
 They compete with other predators such as bears, coyotes, and stranger wolves.

-In multiplayer games, players join up to eight players online to explore the Yellowstone wilderness and hunt elk, and raise pups together.
-The game is not a massive multiplayer online game.
+In multiplayer games, players join up online to explore the Yellowstone wilderness and hunt elk, and raise pups together.

 - Private games: Invite-only, featuring voice, text, and phrase chat.

 - Public games: Anyone can join, featuring voice, text, and phrase chat.
 Players under 13 only have Phrase Chat as an option in public games (that mode provides a list of canned words and phrases for communication).
 But they can use Text Chat in private games with friends.